BowlerHatLLC/asconfigc/README.md

 	The password required to access the keystore used when packging the Adobe AIR application.
 If not specified, prompts for the password.

+* `--unpackage-anes`

+	Unpackage native extensions to the output directory when creating a debug build for the Adobe AIR simulator.

 * `--clean`

 	Clean the output directory.
 Will not build the project.